 Skip to content

-Request payloads are the data your API receives from clients - including query parameters in GET requests and JSON or form bodies in POST/PUT/PATCH requests.
+Request payloads are the data your API receives from clients - including query parameters, headers, cookies for any request method, and request bodies for POST/PUT/PATCH requests.

 These payloads often have complex nested structures with multiple fields, each requiring specific validation rules to ensure data integrity.